Interstate 780

 Interstate 780 (I-780) is an east–west auxiliary Interstate Highway in the San Francisco Bay Area of Northern California.
-It runs from Curtola Parkway and Lemon Street in Vallejo to I-680 just north of the Benicia–Martinez Bridge in Benicia.
+It runs from the intersection of Curtola Parkway and Lemon Street in Vallejo east to I-680 just north of the Benicia–Martinez Bridge in Benicia.
 It closely parallels the Carquinez Strait for its entire route.
 Originally, this segment was part of I-680 before that Interstate was extended and rerouted to Fairfield.
-The city-maintained Curtola Parkway continues west from I-80 to State Route 29 (SR 29) in Vallejo.
+The city-maintained Curtola Parkway continues west to State Route 29 (SR 29) in Vallejo.

 Route description

+The entirety of I-780 is defined in section 623 of the California Streets and Highways Code as Route 780, and that the highway is from "Route 680 at Benicia to Route 80 in Vallejo".
+This definition roughly corresponds with the Federal Highway Administration (FHWA)'s route logs of I-780.

-The I-780 state-maintained freeway begins at Lemon Street and Curtola Parkway, quickly crossing underneath I-80 at a cloverleaf interchange.
+The I-780 state-maintained freeway actually begins at Lemon Street and Curtola Parkway, quickly crossing underneath I-80 at a cloverleaf interchange.
 The freeway passes through parts of unincorporated Solano County, then heads southeast along the Benicia State Recreation Area (a marsh).
 It then bypasses downtown Benicia through the hills to the north.
 I-780 ends at I-680 at the north end of the Benicia–Martinez Bridge, with I-680 heading south through the East Bay to San Jose.

 I-780 is part of the California Freeway and Expressway System and, as with every Interstate Highway, is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).